NHS Management and Leadership Programme

 How we will make the programme a reality

-The programme has 3 workstreams which will set the right standards, improve our development offers, and nurture and deploy talent across the NHS.
+The programme has three workstreams.
+These will set the right standards, improve our development offers, and nurture and deploy talent across the NHS.

 Workstream 1: Set the right standards for our leaders and managers

-We are implementing a new Management and Leadership Framework to establish consistent professional standards and a Code of Practice for all NHS managers and leaders – clinical and non-clinical – at every level.
+We are implementing a new Management and Leadership Framework to establish consistent professional standards and a Code of Practice for all NHS managers and leaders.
+This applies to clinical and non-clinical staff at every level.

-This Framework sets clear expectations of NHS managers and leaders – providing a common thread through career development, talent identification, performance and appraisal.
+This Framework sets clear expectations of NHS managers and leaders.
+It provides a common thread through career development, talent identification, performance and appraisal.

-All leaders and managers will have access to professional development and support to meet the expected standards and competencies in the Management and Leadership Framework.
+All leaders and managers will have access to professional development and support to meet the expected standards and competencies.

 Workstream 2: Develop our leadership and management

-It’s not enough to set out the right standards for leaders and managers – they need quality-assured support and training along the way too.
-That’s why we have set out:
+It is not enough to set out the right standards for leaders and managers.
+They need quality-assured support and training along the way too.
+That is why we have set out:

 - a new national leadership and management development curriculum which will describe the requirements for delivering high quality training and development